Baked Chicken Wings

 - Bake on an uncoated sheet pan (affiliate) for best results, and use a turner like this (affiliate) to really get under the wings and scoop the crispy bits off.

-Can you make these ahead of time?
-Yes, go through all the steps of parboiling the wings and drying well with a paper towel, then place the wings on a sheet pan and let them sit in the refrigerator UNCOVERED for up to 6 hours.
+Yes, go through all the steps of parboiling the wings and drying well with a paper towel, then place the chicken pieces on a sheet pan and refrigerate UNCOVERED for up to 24 hours.
 Then all you have to do is pop them into the hot oven and bake them.
 Because they will be cold, they will likely need to bake a little longer.

-Are baked wings healthier than deep fried?
 Yes, definitely!
-Parboiling renders out some of the fat in the wings, and the remaining fat is used to crisp the wing naturally.
+Parboiling renders out some of the fat, and the remaining fat is used to crisp the wing naturally.
+Plus, the vegetable oils most people use for frying are very unhealthy.

-Try to use FRESH wings instead of frozen: Frozen meats lose moisture in the freezing process, and this is true not just for chicken but also beef, pork, etc.
+Absolutely.
+Unfortunately, frozen meats lose moisture in the freezing process.
+This is true not just for chicken but also beef, pork, etc.

 Ingredients